 Planning and Zoning - The Department of Planning and Zoning is processing Road Opening Permits and Tree Removal permits.
 Issues regarding zoning matters (decks, sheds, building additions) can be addressed by calling the office at (609) 799-0909 ext.
 1502.
 Applications can be submitted electronically or in-person with an appointment.
 The department’s website contains the details on public meetings and hearings which are being held virtually.
 Please allow a few days to answer phone messages and emails as not all staff are available all the time.
 Thank you for your patience, if you have any questions or concerns please email email@example.com

 Plainsboro Township receives confirmed Coronavirus/COVID-19 case information from the lead health agency, the Middlesex County Health Department.
-As of this date, no additional cases were reported, bringing the total number of cases in Plainsboro Township to 212.
-The latest information from the county is available at www.middlesexcountynj.gov/casecount
+For more information visit www.middlesexcountynj.gov/casecount

 CORONAVIRUS/COVID-19 RESOURCE AND SCREENING INFORMATION

 Rental Assistance - The COVID-19 Emergency Rental Assistance Program (CVERAP) will provide temporary rental assistance to low and moderate-income households that have had a substantial reduction in income or became unemployed due the COVID-19 pandemic.
 Applicants may be eligible for a maximum of up to six months of emergency rental assistance.
 Click here for more information https://www.nj.gov/dca/divisions/dhcr/offices/cverap.html